HL7/fhir-mdi-ig/input/pagecontent/best_practices.md

 * Use the method codes from the extensible ValueSet - Date Establishment Approach (exact, approximate, court-appointed)

 ### Causes of Death
 The Observation.value[x].text is limited for both Observation - Cause of Death Condition and Observation - Condition Contributing to Death because the receiving EDRS sends the data to NCHS (ultimate receiving system).
 That NCHS system restricts the text string length for these data elements.
-Because the originating MDI case management system (CMS) is certifying the content of the data elements, the data must not risk being truncated or lost by the receiving systems along the entire datflow.
+Because the originating MDI case management system (CMS) is certifying the content of the data elements, the data must not risk being truncated or lost by the receiving systems along the entire dataflow.
 Therefore, the originating system must abide by the character limit of the ultimate receiving system at the time of data capture, potentially including direct entry by the user if that is the mechanism of capturing the data.

 ### Forensic Toxicology Laboratory Specimens & Results
 **One-to-many specimen to results relationship:** Each analyzed specimen, represented by a Specimen - Toxicology Lab resource, must be referenced by at least one Observation - Toxicology Lab Result and may be referenced by more than one Observation - Toxicology Lab Result.
 For example, a single blood specimen may be analyzed for several different analytes or by several different methods.
 Each of those specimen/analyte or specimen/method combinations will be represented by an Observation - Toxicology Lab Result.